- Things to Do

 Midland City Forest Winter Sports Park offers all three, including some of Michigan's few remaining toboggan tracks.
 From their towers, three to four people per rented toboggan race down snow-packed and iced runs.
 Rental is $8 per hour, with a two-hour maximum rental, first-come, first-served.

-On Saginaw Bay, known as one of North America's very best walleye fisheries, the fish are so numerous the Michigan Department of Natural Resources actually wants anglers to catch and keep more of them.
+On Saginaw Bay, known as one of North America's best walleye fisheries, the fish are so numerous the Michigan Department of Natural Resources actually wants anglers to catch and keep more of them.
 That's the kind of conservation work an angler can sink his or her teeth into!